State Police, FBI investigate attack against New Mexico teenager

 Warning: Video may contain graphic/disturbing images.

 ESPAÑOLA, N.M.
 (KRQE) – A New Mexico girl is recovering after being jumped on New Year’s Day.
-Now, the FBI and State Police are involved.
+Now, the FBI and New Mexico State Police are involved.

 The person who sent the video to KRQE News 13 says this happened at the Española skate park.
 The tipster says the three put the girl in their trunk and took her to the middle of nowhere for round two.